Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

     * Result: .

 ## Testing User Stories

 * Test: I want a website that allows me to book yoga classes.
-    * Result: User have the ability to add yoga classes to the shopping cart and purchase these classes via the checkout form.
+    * Result: Users can add yoga classes to the shopping cart and purchase these classes via the checkout form.
+    *

 * Test: I want a website that provides me information about the yoga classes.
-    * Result: Each yoga class has a description that provides information on the class, as well as a category attached to the class to inform user of its difficulty level.
+    * Result: Each yoga class has a description that provides information on the class, as well as a category attached to the class to inform the user of its difficulty level.
 In addition, each product card provides days and times of the particular yoga class.

 * Test: I want to be able to book multiple classes.
-    * Result: A user can to increase the quantity of each product in their shopping cart.
-In addition, a user is able to purchase multiple yoga classes at a time.
+    * Result: A user can increase the quantity of each product in their shopping cart.
+In addition, a user can purchase multiple yoga classes at a time.

 * Test: I want to be able to review and change my cart before purchasing classes.
-    * Result: A user can to increase or decrease the quantity of each product, and a user can also remove a product from their shopping cart.
+    * Result: A user can increase or decrease the quantity of each product, and a user can also remove a product from their shopping cart.

 * Test: I want to receive an email confirmation after booking a class.
     * Result: Each time a user completes the checkout form, they receive a confirmation email regarding their recent purchase.

 * Test: I would like a blog to read more about the yoga studio, and yoga in general.
-    * Result: The website features a blog app so users can read more about the yoga studio, and other yoga related information.
+    * Result: The website features a blog app so users can read more about the yoga studio, and other yoga-related information.

 * Test: I would like the ability to comment on blog posts.
-    * Result: A logged in user can leave a comment on any blog post.
+    * Result: A logged-in user can leave a comment on any blog post.

 * Test: I would like the ability to edit or remove comments I make on a blog post.
-    * Result: A logged in user can edit and remove the published comments they have made.
+    * Result: A logged-in user can edit and remove the published comments they have made.

 * Test: I want the ability to filter classes between difficulty levels.
     * Result: A user can filter classes by categories, which are the difficulty levels for all yoga classes offered.

 * Test: I want the ability to view a timetable or schedule for yoga classes.
     * Result: A user can see all the times and days for yoga classes offered on the timetable page.

 * Test: I want a website that is easily accessed on my mobile phone and tablet.
     * Result: The website was developed with a mobile-first approach and is responsive across all devices.

 * Test: I want a website that is easy to understand and navigate.
-    * Result: All links are clearly indicated, and icons are used where possible to help a user identify different pieces of information.
+    * Result: All links are indicated, and icons are used where possible to help a user identify different pieces of information.
 In addition, many links are clearly stated and related to their purpose.
-Finally, a user can quickly navigate to different pages via the navigation bar or via the site map in the footer.
-Throughout the website, there are call to action buttons, as well as back button to allow a user to move between pages without using the browser buttons.
+Finally, a user can quickly navigate to different pages via the navigation bar or the site map in the footer.
+Throughout the website, there are call-to-action buttons, as well as a back button to allow a user to move between pages without using the browser buttons.

-* Test: I want to have my own profile to store my information.
+* Test: I want to have my profile store my information.
     * Result: Each user that creates an account, can store their personal information on their profile.

 * Test: I want to view my order history on my profile.
     * Result: Every time a user completes the checkout process, the order is saved on their profile, and the user can view these orders as often as they want.

 * Test: I want my profile to be password protected.
-    * Result: A user is unable to create an account without completing the sign up form which requires a password.
+    * Result: A user is unable to create an account without completing the signup form which requires a password.
 All accounts are password protected.

 * Test: I would like to be able to follow the website's social media accounts.
     * Result: A user can follow the website's social media accounts by locating the social media icons in the footer.
 These are shown on every page, and when clicked, will open a new tab of the website's social media account.

 * Test: I would like to be able to search for classes.
     * Result: On every page, in the footer, there is a search bar.
-This allows users to quickly search for different yoga classes via category, name or keywords from a classes' description.
+This allows users to quickly search for different yoga classes via category, name, or keywords from a classes' description.